I’d like to tell you about my…

 I also have a pair of

 They’re getting old.
 A hole near the back pocket has worn through.
-They have frayed at the end of the pant legs.
+They are frayed at the end of the pant legs.
 I’ve had them for years.
 I think the time is right to get a new pair.

 Have you ever had similar experiences?
 Have you ever worn out your clothes?